-Readers can find themselves in stories about the feeling of emptiness and not getting the right kind of help from their loved one.
+Readers can find themselves in stories about the feeling of emptiness and not getting the right kind of help from their loved ones.
 Time to Change is a great resource if you are looking for community support.

 Blog Founder: Time to Change UK

-Natasha Tracy, blog manager at Healthy Place said that they are always on the lookout for great mental health bloggers.
+Natasha Tracy, blog manager at Healthy Place, said that they are always on the lookout for great mental health bloggers.
 Readers who want to share their personal experiences on their mental health journey are welcome to join.

 Blog Manager: Natasha Tracy